 f.
 Pro cess for Level of Care Evaluation/Reevaluation: Per 42 CFR §441.303(c)(1), describe the process for evaluating wai ver applicants for their need for the level of care under the waiver.
-If the reevaluation process differs from the eva luation process, describe the differences:
+If the reevaluation process differs from the

-The fundamental criteria identified in Appendix B-6-d of this waiver must be met prior to an individual being determined eligible for waiver services.
+The fundamental criteria identified in appendix B-6-d of this Waiver must be met prior to an individual being determined eligible for enrollment in the Waiver.
 The AE is responsible to certify need for an ICF/ID or ICF/ORC level of care based on the evaluation and certification of the QDDP.
-The following level of care criteria must be met prior to enrollment in the waiver and annually thereafter:
+The following level of care criteria must be met prior to enrollment in the Waiver and annually thereafter: